lagom/lagom/docs/manual/java/releases/Migration16.md

 addSbtPlugin("com.lightbend.lagom" % "lagom-sbt-plugin" % "1.6.0")
 ```

-We also recommend upgrading to sbt 1.2.8 or later, by updating the `sbt.version` in `project/build.properties`.
+Lagom 1.6 requires sbt 1.2.8 or later, upgrade your version by updating the `sbt.version` in `project/build.properties`.

 ## Main changes